bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 ## What next?

-In the next instalment we’re going to set up Nginx as a static content server, in order to bypass Apache completely for anything non–dynamic.
+In the next instalment we're going to set up Nginx as a static content server, in order to bypass Apache completely for anything non-dynamic.

 Enjoy!